Spring Break: Can You Leave Your Child Home Alone?

 If a child is frequently left on their own and this poses a risk to their safety, security or development, the Director of Youth Protection could become involved.
 In the case of a serious accident, parents could even face criminal charges.

-Such cases are rare but a more common situation is parents being held legally responsible for damage accidently caused by a child.
+Such cases are rare but a more common situation is parents being held legally responsible for damage accidentally caused by a child.
 For example, if your child leaves a tap running and this causes water damage to a neighbour’s apartment, you could be held responsible for the cost of repairs.
-If you have home insurance, this is likely to be covered, however.
+However, if you have home insurance, this is likely covered.

 What if you don’t want to leave your child home alone but you don’t have enough vacation days to be with them?
 You could consider the option of unpaid leave.
 For more info, see our article Time Off Work for Personal and Family Reasons.